Who wants to run to the plug immediately to keep the laptop from shutting off?

 8. A shallow Discharge should be made:

-Lithium-ion batteries perform best when you discharge them for a brief period before briefly recharging them instead of constantly draining to 0%.
+Lithium-ion batteries perform best when you discharge them for a brief period before briefly recharging them instead of constantly draining them to 0%.

 Discharges to 50 percent are preferable for your battery’s fairly long performance than, for instance, minor discharges to 90 percent or huge discharges to 0% even though 50% discharges give the best proportion of phases to utilization.